-• After two years in the school division, you are eligible to take a year educational sabbatical and 1/3 your salary.
+- After two years in the school division, you are eligible to take an educational sabbatical of a year and ⅓ of your salary.

-• After five years in the school division, you are eligible to take a year educational sabbatical and ½ your salary.
+- After five years in the school division, you are eligible to take a year of educational sabbatical and ½ your salary.

 For Your Voyeuristic Pleasure